adamclark64/cerebro-wiki/Readme.md

-# cerebro-duck-duck-go
+# cerebro-wiki

 > [Cerebro](https://cerebroapp.com) plugin to use DuckDuckGo as a search engine

 ## Usage

-In Cerebro, type any term, and the DuckDuckGo option will show above Google suggestions:
+In Cerebro, type any term, and the Wikipedia search option will show:

 ![Sample](screenshot.png)